scds/text-analysis-3/tmv.md

 ![](assets/img/voyant-password.png)

 In the options menu, you will also note the ability to protect a corpus from public access by creating a password.
-You may wish to explore the other options in the menu working with your own corpus; being able to start and / or stop reading when Voyant encounters a specified regular expression, for example, is helpful when working with texts that have preambles or postscripts you want to omit (e.g. files from Project Gutenberg).
+You may wish to explore the other options in the menu working with your own corpus; being able to start and / or stop reading when Voyant encounters a specified regular expression, for example, is helpful when working with texts that have preambles or postscripts you want to ignore in your analysis (e.g. files from Project Gutenberg).

 **Important note:** if you need to set options, do so before uploading your documents.
 You will not be able to go back to the options after the dashboard is created, a process that begins as soon as the documents are uploaded.